- Why does Rice University require me to have health insurance?

 No. The Aetna student health insurance plan does not include Dental Insurance; however, all students that are enrolled in the Aetna health plan are automatically enrolled in the Vital Savings Discount Program for Dental care.
-Here is a link to more information on that program, as well as an estimate of rates: http://www.vitalsavings.com/ You should receive a Vital Savings discount card in the mail after you enrolled in coverage with Aetna.
+Here is a link to more information on that program: http://www.vitalsavings.com/ You should receive a Vital Savings discount card in the mail after you enrolled in coverage with Aetna.
 On this website you will find a list of dentists that accept this program.
 When you make an appointment with the dental office, make sure to inform them that you will be using the Vital Savings program.
 If you are NOT enrolled in coverage through Aetna student health, you can still elect to enroll in the Vital Savings discount program for a monthly charge.
 Visit the website for more details and to enroll in this program.